-Specifically, the PWL can reduce the time you need to measure level and flatness on larger projects by 80% or more, without line of sight, and with an accuracy of +/- 0.0003 inches at up to 200 feet (+/- 7.6 µm at up to 61m) in controlled conditions (conditions which allow for measurement repeatability).
-Our High-End PWL kit is accurate to +/-0.0001 inches.
-If you’re interested in either PWL, please contact us or view the PWL Brochure, or watch this 3-minute introduction to the PWL.
+Specifically, the PWL can reduce the time you need to measure level and flatness on larger projects by 80% or more, without line of sight, and with an accuracy of +/- 0.0001 inches at up to 200 feet (+/- 2.5 µm at up to 61m), which is the equivalent of .02 arc seconds at that distance.
+If you’d like to purchase a PWL or if you have questions, please contact us or view the PWL Brochure, or watch this 3-minute introduction to the PWL.

 Despite the high accuracy, our customers love the PWL for its speed.
 You can take accurate measurements quickly and leave the PWL in place while you make adjustments, allowing you to check the effect of the adjustments you made shortly after making them.
 For example, let’s say you need to level a 20′ by 100′ piece of equipment with 40 adjustment points (load levelers) to a tolerance of 0.001 inches.
 You would place one PWL water cup over each adjustment point (40 total) connected with ~240 feet of tubing.
 After setup, take all 40 measurements using the PWL’s modified micrometer (~60 minutes), compare them to each other factoring in the curvature of the earth using the table provided (~20 minutes), make all of your adjustments, let the water settle (~15 minutes), and take your measurements again.
 In other words, the time between making adjustments across the entire surface is less than 1.5 hours versus days or a week with other measurement methods.
 In addition, mistakes are not costly; if you find you need to retake a set of measurements, you’ve added less than 1.5 hours to your project time in this example.

 Additional benefits are that the PWL: